LandRegistry/lr-tutorials/Virtual-machine/README.md

 ls /vagrant
 ```

 Then you will see the contents of lr-tutorials.
 If you make changes to the contents of
 lr-tutorials, the changes will be reflected in the vagrant folder of your vm.
 And visa versa.

-###Provsioning the virtual machine
+###Provisioning the virtual machine
 Do this to automate tasks.
 For instance the basic flask app needs flask installed.  the provisioning script
 can do this automatically.
 Create a new file called provision.sh alongside your Vagrantfile.
 Put this in it: